sindribaldur/dashboard_covid.hi.is/README.md

 https://style.tidyverse.org

 Except:
-* The contents is indented by four spaces (not two).
+* The content is indented by four spaces (not two).